chiefonboarding/ChiefOnboarding/docs/config/slackbot.md

 8. Go back to your Slack bot and go to "App Home".
 Then scroll down till you see: "Show Tabs".
 Enable the "message tab" and check the "Allow users to send Slash commands and messages from the messages tab".

 That's it!

+## Importing channels

+`SLACK_EXCLUDE_EXT_SHARED_CHANNELS`

+Default: `False`.
+If you don't want to import channels that are being shared with external people, then you can set this to `True` to exclude those.